conda/infrastructure/HOW_WE_USE_GITHUB.md

 Each label has an associated description that clarifies how the label should be used.
 Hover on the label to see its description.
 Label colors are used to distinguish labels by category.

-Generally speaking, labels with the same category are considered mutually exclusive but in some cases labels sharing the same category can occur concurrently as they indicate qualifiers as opposed to types.
+Generally speaking, labels with the same category are considered mutually exclusive, but in some cases labels sharing the same category can occur concurrently, as they indicate qualifiers as opposed to types.
 For example, we may have the following types, https://github.com/conda/infrastructure/labels/type%3A%3Abug, https://github.com/conda/infrastructure/labels/type%3A%3Afeature, and https://github.com/conda/infrastructure/labels/type%3A%3Adocumentation, where for any one issue there would be _at most_ **one** of these to be defined (_i.e._ an issue should not be a bug _and_ a feature request at the same time).
-Alternatively, with issues involving specific operating systems (_i.e._, https://github.com/conda/infrastructure/labels/os%3A%3Alinux, https://github.com/conda/infrastructure/labels/os%3A%3Amacos, and https://github.com/conda/infrastructure/labels/os%3A%3Awindows), an issue could be labeled with one or more depending on the system(s) the issue occurs on.
+Alternatively, with issues involving specific operating systems (_i.e._, https://github.com/conda/infrastructure/labels/os%3A%3Alinux, https://github.com/conda/infrastructure/labels/os%3A%3Amacos, and https://github.com/conda/infrastructure/labels/os%3A%3Awindows), an issue could be labeled with one or more, depending on the system(s) the issue occurs on.

 Please note that there are also automation policies in place that are affected by labeling.
 For example, if an issue is labeled as https://github.com/conda/infrastructure/labels/type%3A%3Asupport, that issue will be marked https://github.com/conda/infrastructure/labels/stale after 21 days of inactivity and auto-closed after seven more days without activity (30 inactive days total), which is earlier than issues without this label.
 See [What automation procedures are currently in place?](#what-automation-procedures-are-currently-in-place) for more details.